nehariona/healthcare-appointment-manager/README.md

 ## Stack decision

 The project intentionally stays on the current Python + FastAPI stack and React + Vite frontend.
-The extra Node/TypeScript/Prisma/BullMQ layer has been removed to keep the repository aligned with the chosen architecture and the existing implementation.

 ## Implementation notes